chenkennt/docascode/metadata_spec.md

 ```

 ### 2.6 Multiple Language Support
 There may be a need that an *item* supports multiple languages.
 For example, in .NET, a class can be used in C#, VB, managed C++ and F#.
 Different languages may have differences in *properties*.
-For example, a list of string is displayed as `List<string>` int C#, while `List(Of string)` in VB.
+For example, a list of string is displayed as `List<string>` in C#, while `List(Of string)` in VB.

-To support this scenario, we introduced a concept of language context to allow define different *property* values in different languages.
+To support this scenario, we introduce a concept of language context to allow define different *property* values in different languages.

 If a *property* name is in the form of `property_name.language_name`, it defines the value of `property_name` under `language_name`.
 For example: